P-torsion monodromy representations of elliptic curves over geometric function fields: Proof of the Main Theorem

-By the remarks preceding Theorem \ref{gonality}, we obtain as a corollary the following weaker result: \begin{cor} For any $B>0$, there exists $N>0$ such that for any smooth curve $V$ of genus $g<B$, any nonconstant map $V\into Z(p)$ factors through a Hecke curve, provided $p>N$.
-In particular, for $p$ sufficiently large, every rational or elliptic curve on $Z(p)$ is a Hecke curve. \end{cor}
+By the remarks preceding Theorem \ref{gonality}, we obtain as a corollary the following weaker result: \begin{cor} For $p>M_N$, every genus $g<N$ curve on $Z(p)$ is a Hecke curve. \end{cor} Corollary \ref{genus} in particular answers a question first posed by Kani and Schanz \cite{kani}: \begin{cor} For sufficiently large $p$, every rational or elliptic curve in $Z(p)$ is a Hecke curve. \end{cor}

-In particular, $Z(p)$ has no rational or elliptic curves other than Hecke curves, thus answering a question first posed by Kani and Schanz \cite{kani}.

-The surface $Z(p)$ has cyclic quotient singularities, each locally analytically isomorphic to the quotient of $\C^2$ by $\Z/n\Z$ acting by $i\cdot (z,w)=(\zeta^iz,\zeta^{ai}w )$ for a primitive $n$th root of unity $\zeta$ and some $0<a<p$.
+The surface $Z(p)$ has cyclic quotient singularities, each locally analytically isomorphic to the quotient of $\C^2$ by $\Z/n\Z$ acting by $i\cdot (z,w)=(\zeta^iz,\zeta^{ai}w )$ for a primitive $n$th root of unity $\zeta$ and some $0<a<n$.
 For $\CM$ points $n=2$ or $3$, while for singular bicusps $n=p$.
 The minimal resolution $q:\tilde Z(p)\into Z(p)$ resolves such a singular point into a chain of smooth rational curves whose intersection form is determined by the continued fraction expansion of $\frac{n}{a}$.

-Corollary \ref{genus} also resolves a conjecture of Hermann \cite{hermann}:
+Corollary \ref{rational} also resolves a conjecture of Hermann \cite{hermann}:

-\begin{cor}For all sufficiently large $p$, the minimal model of $Z(p)$ is obtained from $\tilde Z(p)$ by blowing down ``known" curves, \emph{i.e.} by blowing down strict transforms of Hecke curves and curves contracted by $\tilde Z(p)\into Z(p)$. \end{cor} \begin{proof} By Corollary \ref{genus} all rational curves in $\tilde Z(p)$ are of this type. \end{proof}
+\begin{cor} For all sufficiently large $p$, the minimal model of $Z(p)$ is obtained from $\tilde Z(p)$ by blowing down ``known" curves, \emph{i.e.} by blowing down strict transforms of Hecke curves and curves contracted by $\tilde Z(p)\into Z(p)$. \end{cor} \begin{proof} By Corollary \ref{genus} all rational curves in $\tilde Z(p)$ are of this type. \end{proof}